|Ken Matsuoka||Last modified date：2023.05.17|

 Field of Specialization

-Researches on protein synthesis, protein modificatin, protein transport, protein localization and protein degradation in plant cells are couducting.
+Researches on the synthesis, modification, transport, localization and degradation of proteins、glycans and complex carbohydrates in plant cells are conducting.
 Current topics of researches include the regulation mechanism of organelle differentiation, membrane protein localization and degradation under different nutritional conditions, characterization of transport signals, and regulation of protein glycosylation and a valuable glycan synthesis.
 In addition, researches on the production of valuable plants/crops using genetic engineering and/or environmental control are also conducting.

 Research InterestsMembership in Academic Society

-- Molecular mechanism of protein transport, localization and modification.
+- Molecular mechanism of protein and glycan synthesis, transport, localization and modification.
 Production of useful plants by genetic engineering and environmental control.

-keyword : secretory pathway, glycosylation, transport signal, organelle
+keyword : secretory pathway, glycosylation, useful glycan, transport signal, organelle, genetic engineering, environmental control

 - The Japanese Society of Plant Physiologists